 Whether you’re into golf, sailing, cycling or a stroll along the banks of the river, there is plenty to keep people who love an active lifestyle happy.
 With plenty of activities to keep the children happy and the hustle and bustle of Whatley to keep the foodies contented, Maylands has something for everyone.

-Maylands is an interesting demographic mix with 15.1% of residents under the age of 19 years of age.
-The largest group (78.8%) is predominantly working age (20- 64) and over 65 represent 10.1% of the population.
+Maylands is an interesting demographic mix with 17% of residents under the age of 19 years of age.
+The largest group is predominantly working age (25- 49) who represent a combined 61% of the demographic. and over 65 represent 10.1% of the population.

-With so many lifestyle attributes, it’s not surprising that Maylands is popular with singles, with just over 40% of Maylands homes listed as occupied by single people, 25.5% are couples and 23.3% of households have children.
+With so many lifestyle attributes, it’s not surprising that Maylands is popular with singles, with just 21% of Maylands homes listed as occupied by single people.
+Meanwhile the majority is taken by couples without children at 43%, and couples with children representing 23%.

 Primary Schools include the Maylands Peninsula Primary School (public) and Kids Open Learning School (private).
 For Public Secondary Schools, students attend either Mt Lawley Senior High School or John Forrest Senior High School in Morley depending upon which zone they fall into.
 Perth College in Mt Lawley, Chisholm College in Bedford , Trinity and Mercedes Colleges in Perth or Guildford Grammar in Guildford are the closest Private Secondary Schools and all are easily accessible via public transport.